Roxy Tour

 Roxy Tour was the third headlining concert tour by American singer Khalid, in support of his debut studio album American Teen (2017).
 The tour began on January 27, 2018, in New York City at the Radio City Music Hall, and concluded on June 7, 2018, in Raleigh, at Red Hat Amphitheater.

 Development

-Khalid embarked on The Location Tour and American Teen Album to support his debut album, American Teen.
+Khalid embarked on The Location Tour and American Teen Tour to support his debut album, American Teen.
 After earning five nominations at the 60th Grammy Awards, Khalid announced that he would embark on a headlining concert tour titled Roxy Tour.
 The tour got its name from Khalid's adopted pit bull, Roxy, whom he rescued from a Los Angeles animal shelter.
 Then, it was announced that $1 from every ticket sold would be given to local animal shelters on each tour stop.
 On April 18, it was announced that American-Canadian pop boy band PrettyMuch would join the tour as the opening act.